Travel Guide Customize Your Trip

 Some Interesting facts about Shivaratri

-1. According to some beliefs, Shivaratri festival is celebrating because on this day Lord Shiva save the entire world from the poison.
-To save the world from poison Lord Shiva drank the poison and stored it in his throat, because of the poison his throat turned blue which is why Shiva is also known as Neelkatha.
+1. According to some beliefs, the Shivaratri festival is celebrated because Lord Shiva saves the world from poison on this day.
+To keep the world from poison, Lord Shiva drank the poison and stored it in his throat; because of the poison, his throat turned blue, which is why Shiva is also known as Neelkatha.

-2. Another belief about Shiva Ratri is that it was the night when Lord Shiva and parfait got married.
-Because of this many people tends to get married in Maha Shivaratri.
-To have a beautiful relation like Shiva and parfait.
+2. Another belief about Shiva Ratri is that it was the night Lord Shiva and Parfait married.
+Because of this, many people tend to get married in Maha Shivaratri.
+I wish to have a beautiful relationship like Shiva and Parfait.

-3. As Shiva Ratri is one of the main festivals of Hindus, this festival is celebrating during daytime as well as night time.
-A devotee who takes fast on this day celebrates by doing jagrams on the night.
+3. Shiva Ratri is one of the principal Hindu festivals, and it is celebrated during the daytime and nighttime.
+A devotee who takes fast on this day observes by doing diagrams at night.
 People also light bonfires in different places.

-4. According to Hindu Puran there are 12 Shivaratri in a year and Maha Shivaratri is considering to be the most auspicious.
+4. According to Hindu Puran, there are 12 Shivaratri in a year, and Maha Shivaratri is considered the most promising.

-5. Maha Shivaratri is considering as one of the holy days where people can get over their sins.
+5. Maha Shivaratri is considered one of the holy days when people can get over their sins.

 Maha Shivaratri festival 2024/2025

-A devotee can take fast as usual but be careful while going to the temple.
-As the government has said to wear a mask while going out, devotees will also have to wear masks during Shiva puja or going to the temple.
+As the government has said, devotees should wear masks while going out, and they will also have to wear masks during Shiva puja or when going to the temple.
 Thus, Shivaratri is one of those festivals that define the belief and importance of the Hindu religion.
-A devotee can have mental peace and calmness as all the anger, negative energy reduce to low.
-The devotee will go in deep prayer and hence awakes the healing, intuition, and telepathy.
+A devotee can have mental peace and calmness as all the anger and negative energy is reduced to a low level.
+The devotee will go into deep prayer, awakening the healing, intuition, and telepathy.

 Happy Shivaratri festival 2024!!!!